qmk/qmk_firmware/keyboards/kinesis/kint41/keymaps/jtojnar/readme.md

 ## Keymap

-This is based on the `default` layout.
+This is based on the `default` layout, with a few modifications to better match my usage patterns.

 ### Default layer (QWERTY)